-Regional Safety StudyRegional Safety Action Plan: The Regional Safety Study will analyze crash data for all modes (other than pedestrians, which is being done as part of the Pedestrian Safety Action Plan) and identify steps the region can take to meet the federal safety performance targets it sets annually.
+Regional Safety Action Plan:

+The Regional Safety Action Plan will analyze crash data for all modes and identify steps the region can take to meet the federal safety performance targets it sets annually.
 The Plan will include key tasks such as reviewing gaps in current safety planning across the region, completing crash data analysis and trends summaries, and identifying high injury streets.
 Similar to the Regional Pedestrian Safety Action Plan, this project will analyze not just where fatal and severe crashes have happened in the past, but also conduct a forward-looking systemic analysis of the road network based on risk factors.
-This study helps to fulfill the TPP regional goals of Safety and Healthy and Equitable Communities.
+This study helps to fulfill the TPP regional goals of Safety and Healthy and Equitable Communities and be an input to the 2050 Transportation Policy Plan and future Regional Solicitation funding cycles.
 As part of this contract, the consultant will deliver a finalized Comprehensive Safety Action Plan that meets the requirements for such a plan included in the USDOT Safe Streets and Roads for All Notice of Funding Opportunity.